Americans protest on medals stand at Pan Am Games

 Quarterback Colin Kaepernick has been out of a job since shortly after he started kneeling during the national anthem before 49ers games in 2016 to protest police brutality and social injustice in America.

-The actions by Berry and Imboden will test the US Olympic and Paralympic Committee's resolve to enforce rules that restrict political protests.
+The actions by Berry and Imboden will test the Pan Am Sports Organisation and the US Olympic and Paralympic Committee's (USOPC) resolve to enforce rules that restrict political protests.

-The USOPC said in a statement on Sunday that its leadership is reviewing possible consequences.
-Berry is on the US team that will head to the track and field world championships next month.
+The USOPC said in a statement yesterday that its leadership is reviewing possible consequences.
+Berry is on the US team that will head to the track and field World Championships next month.

 “Every athlete competing at the 2019 Pan American Games commits to terms of eligibility, including to refrain from demonstrations that are political in nature,” the statement said.
 “In these cases, the athletes didn't adhere to the commitment they made to the organising committee and the USOPC.
 We respect their rights to express their viewpoints, but we are disappointed that they chose not to honour their commitment.”